yantisj/minigraphdb/README.md

 ### All Shortest Paths Traversal

-Combining the __weight variable above, a special type of traversal could be created to return all shortest paths instead of the first path found.
+Combining an implemetation of Dijkstra's algorithm above, a special type of traversal could be created to return all shortest paths, instead of only the first path found.

 ### hasloop() Path Representation